 With work-from-home now a reality for many, here's a quick example from Tom, using real packet captures, of how 802.11 retries may be the source of your Wi-Fi woes.

 What most people do when network troubleshooting - ping

-The first thing I did was setup the AP and connect my laptop and desktop up to it for a simple ping.
+The first thing Tom tried was connecting to the AP using his laptop and desktop computers, and simple ping.
 As you can see in the Delta Time column, the delay between each outgoing ping and response is pretty low.
 That’s the baseline we’re looking for.

 After getting a baseline with this Tom decided to go down to the edge of the yard by the woods.
 This is about 200 feet (60 meters) out from the AP.
 There he did another ping.

 You can see the delta was bigger here, but just looking at the pings, you don’t see any lost packets.
 Could that really be true?
 How can we see the reason for the increase in delay?